-And just because Gortys is quiet doesn’t mean that it’s unworthy of a visit
+And just because Gortys is quiet doesn’t mean that it’s unworthy of a visit.

-Finding the archeological site was a bit of challenge.
+Finding the archeological site was a bit of a challenge.
 We drove past it once.
 The main sign was missing and since the site is so large, we noticed signs pointing to different parts of the overall ruin.

 After passing it, we turned around and found a parking lot.
 Upon entering the site, we walked around and admired a Basilica which is currently under quite a bit of restoration.
 There was quite a team working on it while we were there.

 And behind the theatre was a building holding the Roman Odeion and Code of Laws – dating back to 500 BC.
-From ceiling to floor you could peek in and see Roman writing.
+From ceiling, to floor you could peek in and see Roman writing.
 From what the guidebook says, this is Gortys’ most significant archaeological feature.

-We then tried to figure out where else to go, but everywhere we walked was a dead end
+We then tried to figure out where else to go, but everywhere we walked was a dead end.

 We asked an attendant and she explained that we could leave the area, cross the road and explore for hours.
 The city went to the top of the hill and along the plain.

-Everything except the Roman Odeion and Code of Laws is free to see
+Everything except the Roman Odeion and Code of Laws is free to see.